-ALS: Amyotrophic Lateral Sclerosis
+Amyotrophic Lateral Sclerosis (ALS)

 ALS Care Guidelines

 The physician may recommend noninvasive ventilation to compensate for weakened muscles by assisting the movement of air in and out of the lungs.
 Generally, supplemental oxygen is not prescribed for individuals with ALS unless there are other medical conditions that require it.

-The device does not necessarily require around the clock use.
-Pressures, masks and other aspects of the device can be changed by the medical team as needed.
+The device does not necessarily require around-the-clock use.
+Pressures, masks, and other aspects of the device can be changed by the medical team as needed.
 Ideally, the person with ALS should try several interface options (full-face masks, nasal pillows, etc.) and practice breathing through them to see which are the most comfortable.

 Another aspect of respiratory care that’s important in ALS is assisted coughing.
 As the coughing muscles weaken, it becomes harder to clear mucus from the airways and life-threatening mucus plugs can form.
 An assisted coughing device, which pushes air into the airways through a mask and then quickly reverses air flow, can help clear the airways and prevent infection.
 Doctors may recommend other methods to assist with coughing and clearing secretions from the airways.